Skip to main content

 • You can take a low-interest loan on Roth 403(b) accounts, up to $50,000 or 50% of your account balance.
 You can take out the full amount if your balance is $10,000 or less.
 You must repay the loan within five years (this period may be extended if the money is used to buy a primary home) or upon leaving that job, or it becomes taxable income.
 The payments will most likely be held back from your paycheck.[13]

 If you would like to explore investment accounts that would work for your personal or retirement goals, Scarlet Oak Financial Services can be reached at 800.871.1219, or you can contact us here.
-To sign up for our weekly newsletter with the latest economic news, click here.
+To sign up for our newsletter with the latest economic news, click here.

 Sources: